 Nursing in the Delaware Valley

-Whether it's on the floors of the Nemours/Alfred I. duPont Hospital for Children in Delaware, in an outpatient clinic in Pennsylvania or New Jersey, or as a community educator, our nurses have countless opportunities to make an impact in the lives of children.
+Whether it's on the floors of the Nemours/Alfred I. duPont Hospital for Children in Delaware, in an outpatient location in Pennsylvania or New Jersey, or as a community educator, our nurses have countless opportunities to make an impact in the lives of children.
 The units and care areas at duPont Hospital for Children include:

 2 West is a 24-bed general, specialty and subspecialty surgical unit with a high population of patients requiring postoperative care for urologic, trauma and general surgery, as well as solid organ transplant surgery.
 In addition, acute and end-stage renal patients are admitted to this unit for nursing care and peritoneal dialysis, if indicated.
 Eight of the 24 beds on 2 West are designated intermediate care beds for admission of trach/vent-dependent patients.
 The unit is designed to provide single patient care rooms.
 Each patient room is equipped with oxygen, compressed air and suction as well as cardio-respiratory bedside monitors.
 Each room is also equipped with a computer to facilitate medication administration using barcode technology.